ultracold-tsinghua/ultracold-tsinghua.github.io/_pages/home.md

 ## How to join?

- Please contact Jiazhong Hu, hujiazhong01@icloud.com or
+ Please contact Jiazhong Hu, hujiazhong01@icloud.com or WeChat: hujiazhong01.

-WeChat: hujiazhong01.
-Or visit our website http://cwlaser.scripts.mit.edu/quantumsimulation for details.